-Litigation matters can be intense and complex.
+Taking legal action can be intense and complex.
 Simply explained, litigation is the process of taking legal action and is applicable to many different kinds of law.
-To name a few, criminal law, family law, and civil disputes are all types of law that are carefully treated with litigation.
-Gravis law has knowledgeable advocates for legal proceedings in these type of law, and more, which can goes a long way when easing your anxiety.
+Gravis law has knowledgeable advocates for legal proceedings in civil, business, and criminal law which can go a long way when easing your anxiety.

 Litigation attorneys draft a variety of pleadings and motions on behalf of the plaintiff or defendant.
 Plaintiff attorneys will draft a summons and complaint to commence the lawsuit.

 If the litigation attorney does not obtain a favorable outcome at trial, he or she may appeal the case.